-- 100% Attendance colours are awarded

-- Overall House Awards Each house winner receives a small trophy with the overall winner in each year group having their name engraved on the Shield.

-- Sport per year per House

-- Arts Award per year per House

-- Academic per year per House

-- SAL Award chosen by SAL - Dickinson Prize for Outstanding Service to school chosen by Panel - Madej Trophy for Progress and Achievement in Adversity chosen by Panel
+- Attendance colours are awarded for outstanding attendance (E.g. 100% or attendance relative to the amount of time the student could be in school) and for improved attendance over the year - Overall House Awards Each house winner receives a small trophy with the overall winner in each year group having their name engraved on the Shield. - Sport per year per House - Arts Award per year per House - Academic per year per House - SAL Award chosen by SAL - Dickinson Prize for Outstanding Service to school chosen by Panel - Madej Trophy for Progress and Achievement in Adversity chosen by Panel

-Attendance at The Leavers' Ball
+• Attendance at The Leavers' Ball